 Rashi Anand is the founder of Lakshyam, an NGO that primarily focuses on Child Welfare, Women empowerment, Health, and Education.
 She was awarded the ‘Social Entrepreneur of the year’ by Entrepreneur India Summit 2013.
-Rashi also runs an advertising & marketing agency called Mirrorz to primarily fund her NGO.
-An ardent traveller herself, this article is a word-by-word account of the young social activist and entrepreneur, Rashi Anand.
+This is Rashi’s reflection on her life so far and her tryst with travel.

-I was born and brought up in a small-town Ranchi, Jharkhand.
+I was born and brought up in a small-town called Ranchi in Jharkhand.
 Being the younger one in the family I was spoilt, pampered, and too cared for.
 Credits to my overprotective parents, the childhood phase was a swift breeze in the timeline that I don’t even remember half of it.

 It was during my college days, the insect of travel bit me.
 There were these talks about Lansdowne being a wonderful destination and the existence of exotic tree house resorts.
 This made me incredibly curious & I wanted to go to Lansdowne, stay alone in a tree house, read books, listen to music, and explore.

 My parents said a big ‘NO’ as it was only a year since I had left Ranchi and moved to Delhi.
 Solo trip for them was a very big deal which is understandable enough.You are not big enough

 Their reasons were endless.
 The conversation went on for 2 months but it was still a clear ‘NO’.